isabella232/autospotting.io/content/faq.md

 Luckily the market price is most of the times a number of times less than the normal, on-demand price, sometimes up to 10 times less, but usually in the 5x-7x range.
-In some regions the price is so stable that spot instances may run for weeks or even months at about 80% savings, so it's basically a waste of money not to run spot instances there.
+In many cases the spot capacity is so stable that spot instances may run for weeks or even months at about 80% savings, so it's basically a waste of money not to run spot instances there.

 This sounds too nice to be true, and it almost is.
 In case of demand surges or maintenance events in which some of the capacity is reclaimed.
 The spot